5 Skin Tweaks A Top Dermatologist Told Me To Make For Spring

 "To help control excess oil and occasional breakouts, a lightweight cream containing retinol or glycolic acid can be used at night," says Dr. Injibar: "Retinol is a derivative of vitamin A, which helps to regulate oil production and unclog pores, while glycolic acid is an alpha-hydroxy acid that exfoliates the skin and helps to reduce the appearance of blemishes."

 Whichever ingredient you use is all down to personal preference, but considering both are potent, it's best to choose one and stick with it.
-Layering them could irritate in the form of red, sore, and flaky skin.
-If you're a retinol beginner, try Naturium Retinol Complex Serum, $20.99.
-If you're a seasoned retinol user and want to dial things up, try Medik8 Crystal Retinal, $65.
+Layering them could irritate the skin in the form of red, sore, and flaky skin.
+If you're a retinol beginner, try The Inkey List's Starter Retinol Serum.
+If you're a seasoned retinol user and want to dial things up, try Medik8 Crystal Retinal.
 (Retinal works a little faster and more effectively than the usual over-the-counter retinol.)

-If your spot-prone skin doesn't get on with glycolic acid or retinol, Dr. Injibar recommends a gentle product containing exfoliating salicylic acid, which she says can help manage oily skin and breakouts during warmer weather.
-Try Paula's Choice Skin Perfecting 2% BHA Exfoliating Toner, $35, layered underneath a simple and bland moisturizer.
+If your pimple-prone skin doesn't get on with glycolic acid or retinol, Dr. Injibar recommends a gentle product containing exfoliating salicylic acid, which she says can help manage oily skin and breakouts during warmer weather.
+Try Paula's Choice Skin Perfecting 2% BHA Exfoliating Toner, layered underneath a simple and bland moisturizer.
 "If you have acne," continues Dr. Injibar, "you may require a stronger treatment plan."
-Dr. Injibar says it's important to consult with a dermatologist or skincare expert to determine the most appropriate treatment for your specific skin type, and to ensure you are using these ingredients in the right percentage.
+Dr. Injibar says it's important to consult with a dermatologist or skincare expert to determine the most appropriate treatment for your skin type and to ensure you are using these ingredients at the right percentages.

 Lastly, if you're using any of the aforementioned ingredients, always apply sunscreen during the day, as they can make skin sensitive to sunlight.